DrYenyen/PPPwn-Tinker-GUI/README.md

 * Bins Stage1 and Stage2 have to be in a folder path of firmawre version followed by stage files example
 * bins/1100/stage1/stage1.bin (can be compiled from original POC by TheFlow linked below or can be downloaded elsewhere premade)
 * bins/1100/stage2/stage2.bin (has to be the premade from Goldhen or VTX)
-* in the same folder as the GUI pppwn.exe by nn9dev linked below (for all features to work) and TheFlow python pppwn.py and offsets.py
+* in the same folder as the GUI pppwn.exe by nn9dev the Rust rewrite by fedebuonco and TheFlow python pppwn.py and offsets.py

 # How to compile GUI source code Linux
 1. Coming soon